hidori/node-json-logger/README.md

 node-json-logger
 ----
-output logs to STDOUT in JSON
+Simply, output logs to STDOUT in JSON

 # Install
 ```sh